telerik/blazor-docs/styling-and-themes/figma-ui-kits.md

 <img src="./images/ui-kits-for-figma.png" alt="Download UI Kits"/>
 </a>

-To enable efficient collaboration between designers and developers, we created four Telerik and Kendo UI Kits for Figma: Material, Bootstrap, Fluent, and Default.
-Each UI kit corresponds to one of the themes that ship with the Telerik UI for Blazor components.
+To enable efficient collaboration between designers and developers, we created multiple Telerik and Kendo UI Kits for Figma.
+Each UI kit corresponds to one of the [themes that ship with the Telerik UI for Blazor components]({%slug general-information/themes%}):

+* Material
+* Bootstrap
+* Fluent
+* Default

 These polished UI kits include pre-made, reusable design components that follow the [atomic design principles](https://atomicdesign.bradfrost.com/chapter-2/).